Brunch & Batter

 • In a large bowl, whisk the flour, baking powder, baking soda, ginger and salt.
 Set aside.

-3½ cups all purpose flour, 1 tablespoon baking powder, ½ teaspoon baking soda, ½ teaspoon ground ginger, ½ teaspoon kosher salt
+3½ cups all-purpose flour, plus 2 teaspoons, divided, 1 tablespoon baking powder, ½ teaspoon baking soda, ½ teaspoon ground ginger, ½ teaspoon kosher or fine sea salt

-• In a medium bowl, whisk together the sugars, butter, crème fraiche, milk and eggs.
-Add in the vanilla and lemon zest.
+• In a medium bowl, whisk together the sugars, sour cream, milk, vanilla, and eggs.
+Add in the cooled butter and stir until just combined.

-• Fill each muffin cup with batter.
+• Fill each prepared muffin cup with batter.
 The batter should be over the muffin cups by about ¾ inch.
 This will ensure they bake up nice and tall.
-Sprinkle the tops with the demerara sugar.
+Sprinkle the tops with the turbinado sugar.

-3 tablespoon demerara sugar (Sugar in the Raw), for sprinkling
+3 tablespoon turbinado (Sugar in the Raw), for sprinkling

 Notes